bolstad/matomo-dev-dockercompose/README.md

     * A better approach on Linux is often to ensure your host user's UID matches the `www-data` UID inside the container or to set the ownership of the host directory appropriately, e.g., `sudo chown -R 33:33 ./matomo_data` (if `www-data` is UID/GID 33).
 Check the Matomo Docker image documentation for specifics on the user.

 * **Port Conflicts:**
     If you get an error about a port already being in use when running `docker-compose up`, it means another application on your host is using port `8080` or `3306`.
-You can either stop the other application or change the host-side port mapping in your `docker-compose.yml` as described in the "Customization" section.
+You can either stop the other application or change the host-side port mapping in your `docker-compose.yml` as described in the 'Customization' section.

 ---

-Happy developing!
+Happy hacking!